Dakuider/Eallfedem/History/Arcmont/2_TheCalamity.md

 In his frustrations he cast a great curse of undeath upon Arcmount that caused every dead creature to rise from its grave and attack the living.
 The war would last for centuries and ravage the lands.

+## Zinoplasm Weaponization Experiments

+Deep into the Calamitous War, a group of people from the region which would later become the Vetrupyr Wastes discovered a vein of Zinoplasm.
+Hearing of the success of the gnomes and dwarves in harnessing it's energy for production, they began to study making use of it as a weapon.
+It's believed that these experiments were unsuccessful, and any research left behind by this group was lost during The Fall.

 ## Vetrupyr Intervention
 ### Circa 2759 AE